ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The wrong amount of time to put into planning doesn t meet these goals, either because it's too short and doesn t save you time/produce good documentation, or is so lengthy that it doesn t pay for itself in savings.

- ere is no universal formula for the correct amount of time, but I'll provide a rule of thumb: allocate one day to technical planning for every week of work you estimate the project to take.
+ There is no universal formula for the correct amount of time, but I'll provide a rule of thumb: allocate one day to technical planning for every week of work you estimate the project to take.
 In general, this will lead to between half-day and three-day planning windows.
 If your project requires less than two days of work, it likely needs very minimal planning effort and has low risk.
 Conversely, if you're looking at a project that is expected to take more than three solid weeks of development effort, you may not be able to efficiently plan something that large all at once and should consider breaking it down.

 If your team refuses to invest time into planning, you're likely pushing too hard for results over process.
 The way to ensure the engineering process produces good results for the business is not to crack the whip harder, but